-- 1. The fuel particle kernel,
+- 1. The fuel particle kernel

-- 2. The fuel particle coatings (silicon carbide and pyrocarbon coatings),
+- 2. The fuel particle coatings (Sic and PyC)

-- 3. The core graphite and carbonaceous materials,
+- 3. The core graphite and carbonaceous materials

-- 4. The helium pressure boundary, and
+- 4. The helium pressure boundary (HPB)

 - 5. The reactor building.

 The effectiveness of these barriers in containing radionuclides depends upon a number of factors including the chemistry and half-lives of the various radionuclides, the service conditions, and irradiation effects.
-The effectiveness of these release barriers is also event specific.
+The relative effectiveness of these release barriers is also event specific.